paul-hammant/tbd/content/deciding-factors/index.md

 ## Database migrations

-In order get into the Trunk-Based Development way, you'll need to find a way to handle table-shape changes, and even population of existing rows where new/changed columns happen.
+In order get into the Trunk-Based Development way, you'll need to find a way to handle table-shape changes, and even the population of existing rows where new/changed columns have happened.
 Pramod Sadlage and Scott Amber's book "Refactoring Databases: Evolutionary Database Design"{{< ext url="https://www.amazon.com/Refactoring-Databases-Evolutionary-paperback-Addison-Wesley/dp/0321774515" >}}
 goes into that much more, as does the [Continuous Delivery](/continuous-delivery/) book.